TechDroid-Creator/intern-code/README.md

 Uses the Github API 3.0 to run through an organisation's github repo and sorts the most forked repositories based on the user input - n.

-For each of these repositories, based on user input m displays the top "m" most contributors along with thir commits for the repo.
+For each of these repositories, based on user input m displays the top "m" most contributors along with their commits for the repo.

 # Issues